jeffmuskzuck/Songsmith/README.md

 # AI Songsmith

 A web application that generates fresh songs from a user prompt.
-Users select genre and duration, add an optional lyrical theme prompt, and receive 4–5 suggested songs.
+Users select genre and duration, add an optional lyrical theme prompt, and receive suggested songs.
 If they don’t like the results, they can request more suggestions.

 ## High-level architecture
-- Frontend (vanilla HTML/CSS/JS): Collects user input and displays generated songs.
+- Frontend (vanilla HTML/CSS/JS): Collects user input, displays generated songs, and can play them aloud via the browser’s Speech Synthesis API.
-- Backend (Node.js + Express): Exposes POST /api/generate to return 4–5 song suggestions.
+- Backend (Node.js + Express): Exposes POST /api/generate to return song suggestions.
 Initially stubbed; later integrate AI music/lyrics generation.

 ## Getting started